joakimk/solokit/README.markdown

 An environment can be anything from one server to a complete cluster.
 Within an environment you can run specific configuration for each server, but Solokit defaults to "server.json".

-For each layer, Solokit looks for a directory structure like this:
+For each layer*, Solokit looks for a directory structure like this:

     cookbooks/upstream # Unchanged cookbooks downloaded from opscode or other upstream source. cookbooks/site     # Changes or entierly new cookbooks for Solokit, your project or env. chef/solo.rb       # Specifies where chef solo should look for files. chef/server.json   # Default config, just calls roles/base.rb. chef/roles/base.rb # Base configuration

+*Except for within an environment where all cookbooks are considered site-cookbooks (example path: envs/test/cookbooks).

 Usage
 ---